 SmoothRide Technology enhances flexibility

 The Mizuno Wave Universe 5 has received rave reviews from runners seeking a lightweight racing flat.
 The majority of wearers found the shoe light, comfortable, and blazing fast.
-While the style and design of the shoe has had some runners turning up their noses, it's no doubt that the bevy of changes made to this version of the shoe have greatly improved it.
+While the style and design of the shoe has had some runners turning up their noses, it's no doubt that the bevy of changes made to this version of the shoe has greatly improved it.
 The changes ensure that the shoe is specifically constructed for racing, and racing fast.
 The barely there Wave Universe 5 delivers on what it promises.
 It offers a fast and comfortable ride.
 The shoe is certainly not for anyone.
 Those seeking more support should look elsewhere.
 This is not a daily trainer but rather a race specific shoe.
 This new version of the Wave Universe is more minimal, lighter, flexible, and more comfortable than ever.
 This iteration even introduces gender specific sizing so that women

 runners can now feel just as fast in the Wave 5 on race day.